 Understanding the needs and motivation of employees for taking a survey and then drafting a clear message that is sent through multiple channels will result in higher participation and a positive brand image in the minds of your consumers and audience.
 Optimize the timing of your survey to increase the likelihood of a high response rate.

-At MeetingPulse, our way of incentivizing employees to take surveys is through live polling solutions.
+At MeetingPulse, our way of incentivizing employees to take live audience surveys is through polling solutions.
 With MeetingPulse, you can create interactive and engaging surveys to gain insightful feedback from your valued employees.

 Related: Leading with Compassionate Communication